stackabletech/issues/.github/ISSUE_TEMPLATE/olm_manifests.md

 * `-c $HOME/repo/stackable/openshift-certified-operators` the location of the openshift operator repository
 * `-o $HOME/repo/stackable/secret-operator` the location of the secret op

-- [ ] Copy the cluster service version file from the previous package version.
+- [ ] Copy the cluster service version file from the previous  version.
+- [ ] Copy the operator manifests file fro the previous version.
+For [secret](https://github.com/stackabletech/openshift-certified-operators/blob/main/operators/stackable-secret-operator/23.11.0/manifests/secret-operator-manifests.yaml) and [listener](https://github.com/stackabletech/openshift-certified-operators/blob/main/operators/stackable-listener-operator/23.11.0/manifests/listener-operator-manifests.yaml)
 - [ ] Replace the contents of the deployment, and cluster role with the `template.spec` and `rules` from the newly generated files.
 - [ ] Remove the unused generated files : service account, operator cluster role (not the product cluster role), role binding, deployment.
 - [ ] Remove all Helm labels in all remaining files (including all labels from the cluster role).